-Congratulations on becoming a Programme Representative!
-As a student you're already a member of the Greenwich Students' Union but now as a Programme Rep you're also part of our representation system.
+Congratulations on being elected as a Programme Representative!
+As a student you're already a member of the Students' Union.
+University of Greenwich (SU), but now as a Programme Rep you're also part of our representation system.
 This aims to make sure students get their voice heard and are able to make changes at the Union and the University.
 You're now going to be representing your own and your classmates' academic interests.

-You're not alone as a Rep, we have around 1,000 Reps, in lots of different roles.
-The majority of these Reps are Programme Reps just like you.
-We'll all here to represent your academic interests and change the way you learn at the University of Greenwich.
+You're not alone as a Rep, we have around 1.000 Reps. in 5 different types of roles; Programme Rep, Faculty Officer, Part-Time Officer, Sports and Societies Executives, and Full-Time Officers (one President and three Vice Presidents).
+See how all these positions fit together, as well as what Students' Union committees they sit on, in the image over the page.